JohnsonLamb/Goblin-Game/Dev Notes.md

 - Add a Hearts System representing the number of lives (3 lives seems reasonable)

 - [Maybe] Make a timer for the green goblins.
 The faster they are caught the higher the points down to the default 5 points.

+--18-03-2017--

+DONE:

+- Added a speed mechanic: Bloodlust.
+When the player catches enough green goblins, the Bloodlust text will turn red indicating he can use the ability.

+	- Bloodlust ability: increases the speed of the Hero for 1 	second

+- Added the Bloodlust text art

+- Added the Score text Art

+- Added instructions picture

+- Changed the color of the website's background